nomoon/utf8_proc/README.md

 A simple wrapper around [utf8proc](https://github.com/JuliaLang/utf8proc) for normalizing Unicode strings.
 Will use the `utf8proc` shared library and headers installed on your system if they are available *(Packages are available.
 OSX: `brew install utf8proc`, Linux: `libutf8proc-dev` or `utf8proc-devel`)*.
 Failing that, it will fall-back to compiling the library into the extension.

-Currently supports UTF-8/ASCII string input and NFC, NFD, NFKC, NFKD, and NKFC-Casefold forms.
+Currently supports UTF-8/ASCII string input and NFC, NFD, NFKC, NFKD, and NKFC-Casefold forms (US-ASCII strings return an unmodified or case-folded copy).
 Handles Unicode 9.0 and includes the current official full suite of 9.0 normalization tests.

 Quick benchmarks against the [UNF](https://github.com/knu/ruby-unf) gem show it to be between the same speed (best-case) and ~2x slower (worst-case), averaging about ~1.2x slower on complex Unicode strings.
 The speed difference is more equal in NFC/NFD modes where mostly or already-normalized strings are used.